This post may contain affiliate links. Read our disclosure policy here.

 Get a kiddie pool and spend some time outside and turn the ac down. – Gail

 Always be prepared before leaving the house.
 My children are always starving as soon as we leave!
 Regardless if we just ate before we left!😂 having homemade snacks ready to go saved me from impulse buys.
 The same goes for sunblock and bug spray.
 Making sure I bring it with me and sure as I get the cheapest price rather than having to purchase it at a convenience store.
 I take advantage of free events!!!
 My children and I always watch the movies on Main which is hosted by local businesses.
 We attend Library events and such.
-We do a lot of activities outside like trumping around the state park. – Candice B.
+We do a lot of free activities outside like trumping around the state park. – Candice B.

 Buy your kid’s bubbles and sidewalk chalk for summer fun.
 Very little expense can go a long way! – Anonymous